Part of Pension Age Disability Payment decision making guide

 • knew or ought to have known that a change might result in them not being entitled to assistance or becoming entitled to less assistance.

 The individual will also continue to receive communications from Social Security Scotland, including a yearly letter with the new benefit rates (annual uprating notification).
-This will remind the individual to report a change of circumstances.
+This will remind the individual to report a change of circumstances before their scheduled review takes place, or if a change has taken place while they have an indefinite award.

 Back to top